I am looking for some Exercises, maybe you can help me.

 If you believe you receive some other benefit from it, certainly

 include it.
 Perhaps I am misunderstanding the exercise you have

 described or maybe I am missing the point.
 However, I believe

-the you will be much better served by beginning with basic general
+that you will be much better served by beginning with basic general

-conditioning program then gradually progressing to a basic sports
+conditioning program, then gradually progressing to a basic sports

 Consider adding certain auxiliary movements if they mimic